 Overview of Dabs

 First things first, cannabis concentrates can have names such as; dabs, wax, shatter, oil, crumble, hash oil, and a whole host of other terms.
 These usually refer to the consistency of the concentrates, which can vary greatly across strains and extraction methods.

-The main benefit to smoking dabs is that they are much higher in THC than traditional cannabis.
+The main benefit of smoking dabs is that they are much higher in THC than traditional cannabis.
 Some of the best nugs can clock in around 20% THC and some, like Girl Scout Cookies, have been tested as high as 28% THC!
 Your average sample of wax is coming in around 70%, give or take a bit.
 Whereas the most potent concentrates, like The Clear, have been said to reach up to 96%

 Depending on the consistency of the dabs, certain methods may work better than others for smoking.
 For example, crumble or oil may work better than shatter in certain styles of weed vapes (make an article about this) and shatter is usually best to smoke out of a dab rig.